mean-expert-official/loopback-component-pubsub/README.md

 # Configure Models

-You are able to define in which Models you want to make available the PubSub functionallity by explicitaly defining it in the model json file.
+Thanks to the provided mixin, you are able to define in which Models you want to make available the PubSub functionality by explicitly defining it in the model json file.

 ```json
 {